-Working in an agency that offers website design and development, we've come across a whole hosts of myths and misconceptions when it comes to the process of getting a new website.
+Working in an agency that offers website design and development, we've come across a whole host of myths and misconceptions when it comes to the process of getting a new website.
 So, we've pulled together some of the most common ones here, so you don't fall prey to them!
+Build your website yourself?
+Check out our 5 most common mistakes with DIY websites!

 1. MYTH: Creating a website is a linear, one-off process